 Expats moving to Vienna will get to enjoy one of Europe’s most beautiful and culturally vibrant cities.
-Located in the east of the country on the Danube River, Austria's capital, which ranked first in the 2017 Mercer Quality of Life Survey, combines majestic architecture with an abundance of tranquil green space and plenty of vibey cafes and eateries.
+Located in the east of the country on the Danube River, Austria's capital combines majestic architecture with an abundance of tranquil green space and plenty of vibey cafes and eateries.

 Vienna is home to the famous State Opera House, numerous art galleries and corner cafés – all accessible by bike paths which wind their way through Vienna's quaint streets and neighbourhoods.

-The Austrian culture can be insular.
+The Austrian culture can be insular, however.
 This is why there are so many social groups set up by expats, with groups for interests and identities as various as Australian-Austrians, book lovers, hikers, museums goers, mothers, writers and sports enthusiasts of every kind.

 Contrary to what one might think, language is not an insurmountable barrier.
 The Viennese speak English very well and seem to enjoy practising their skills with expats.
 That said, there are many opportunities to learn German, and expats who make some effort to master the local language will certainly improve their career prospects.